 Within KS2 children are taught gym, athletics, striking and fielding games, net/wall games, invasion games, fitness, OAA, athletics and dance during curriculum time.
-Year 3 also undertake swimming at Bamber Bridge Leisure Centre for 2 terms.
+Year 3 also undertake swimming at a Leisure Centre for 2 terms.

 Playtime equipment bags, dodgeball, basketball, tyres, the timber trail and small games led by playground leaders are all provided on a rota at playtimes and dinner times.
 In the summer the children use the field and play football, cricket and other sports.

-The children are provided with a wide range of extra curricular clubs including football, hi 5 netball, athletics, cricket, dance, cross country and multiskills from experienced coaches.
+The children are provided with a wide range of extra-curricular clubs including football, hi 5 netball, athletics, cricket, dance, cross country, multi-skills and fencing from experienced coaches.

-The children are also given the opportunity to represent the school at a wide range of inter school competitions including netball, football, cricket, tennis, tag rugby, cross country and athletics.
-We also provide the opportunity for all the children to take part in a dance festival organised by Sharn Alexander our dance specialist.
+The children are given the opportunity to represent the school at a wide range of inter school competitions including netball, football, cricket, tennis, tag rugby, cross country, athletics and inclusion events.

 At St Leonard’s we aim to promote healthy lifestyles through physical activity and to introduce children to the enjoyment and achievement of participation in a wide range of sports.
 We also recognise the importance of children’s mental health and promote understanding of how their brain works.
 We follow the ’Mind Up’ programme to support this work.